Hard problem of consciousness: Commentary on the problem's targets and assumptions

 The first fact concerns the relationship between the physical and the phenomenal (i.e., how and why are some physical states felt states), whereas the second concerns the very nature of the phenomenal itself (i.e., what does the felt state feel like?).
 Wolfgang Fasching argues that the hard problem is not about qualia, but about the what-it-is-like-ness of experience in Nagel's sense—about the givenness of phenomenal contents:

 Today there is a strong tendency to simply equate consciousness with the qualia.
 Yet there is clearly something not quite right about this.
 The "itchiness of itches" and the "hurtfulness of pain" are qualities we are conscious of.
 So philosophy of mind tends to treat consciousness as if it consisted simply of the contents of consciousness (the phenomenal qualities), while it really is precisely consciousness of contents, the very givenness of whatever is subjectively given.
 And therefore the problem of consciousness does not pertain so much to some alleged "mysterious, nonpublic objects", i.e. objects that seem to be only "visible" to the respective subject, but rather to the nature of "seeing" itself (and in today's philosophy of mind astonishingly little is said about the latter).

+Some papers in the 2020s have argued that the hard problem dissolves once its core conceptual assumption is challenged.
+Petko Binkov Dinev (2026) maintains that the problem rests on a false premise about the ontological primacy of physical structure, and Logan Ohm (2025) treats it as a philosophical artifact sustained by a linguistic framework that implicitly assumes dualism.